jbcodeforce/flink-studies/docs/coding/flink-sql.md

 * Use SQL client in container (docker or kubernetes) to run against local Flink cluster.
 (See [deployment/custom-flink-image](https://github.com/jbcodeforce/flink-studies/tree/master/deployment/custom-flink-image) folder to build a custom image using the dockerfile with the sql-client service).
 * Use Confluent Cloud Flink console to write long running statements.
 * Use confluent cli connected to a compute pool on **Confluent Cloud**, using an environment and compute-pool already created.
 (To create a new environment using Terraform use [this note](terraform.md))

+???- info "Local SQL client"
+    The SQL Client aims to provide an easy way of writing, debugging, and submitting table programs to a Flink cluster without a single line of code in any programming language.
+Then to interact with Flink using the SQL client open a bash in the running container

+    ```sh
+    docker exec -ti sql-client bash
+    # in the shell
+    ./sql-client.sh
+    ```

 ???- info "SQL client with confluent cli"
     [See quick start note](https://docs.confluent.io/cloud/current/flink/get-started/quick-start-shell.html) which is summarized as: